The importance of pollinators in the natural world cannot be overstated.

 6. Coneflower

 Coneflower may also attract pollinators throughout its entire flowering season.
-These flowers will grow tall and can thrive in different soil types.
+These flowers grow tall and can thrive in different soil types.

 Purchase the seeds online.